 Domain-Specific Modeling Language (DSML)

-A Domain-Specific Modeling Language (DSML) is a modeling language tailored for a very specific and limited domain.
+A Domain-Specific Modeling Language (DSML) is a modeling language tailored for a specific and delimited domain.
 A DSML is a combination of visual presentation of entities from the domain as well as a set of rules that defines their behavior.
 A well-defined DSML helps you to express whatever needed in the specific domain in a correct manner without disturbance from concepts irrelevant for the domain.

 A UML-based DSML is a combination of extensions and limitations of the Unified Modeling Language (UML) for a specific modeling domain.
 A UML-based DSML does often, but not always, include UML-profile(s) with stereotypes and additional properties, as well as new graphics (icons and symbols).

 A UML-based DSML normally contains a set of constraints on how to be applied in terms of model structure, elements and relationships usage, valid property values as well as diagram usage, placement and content etc.

 MetaModelAgent is a tool extension to open source Papyrus Modeling environment and IBM Rational Software Architect (RSA).

 With MetaModelAgent you can easily define and use your own DSML in Papyrus or RSA.
 The concept of MetaModelAgent is based on a formal UML-based representation of your DSML, a so called Metamodel.
 MetaModelAgent will make use of the metamodel to provide additional DSML-adapted features to the modeling tool and make sure that the models conforms to the DSML.

 Define your own UML-based DSML

 MetaModelAgent lets you easily define your own DSML for input.
 You simply define your own DSML by developing a metamodel that together with your UML-profiles capture your DSML.